BurningSlime1233/Azebane/Azebane Survival Guide.md

 The party levelled up to 4 and decide to run some errands in Fenhaven before heading towards the final section of the hunt.
 Istara and Victus visited the temple of Kelemvor where Istara gave a donation and officially began his journey to being a paladin of Kelemvor.
 He also took 1d4 psychic damage for the first time as he spoke [[Loki]]'s name when his blade was drawn.
 Victus got the tip to head to [[Einshold]] and visit a Library of [[Azuth]].
 They also asked to purchase mounts but decided not to indulge.
 While travelling they fought some Scorpions, [[Meenlocks]] and [[Redcaps]].

 ## Session 6
+The party rested outside the entrance to [[The Labyrinthine Dungeon]] where a lone warforged adventurer, Valorian, stumbled into their camp.
+His party ha